Vitamin D: Excess

-Although in the U.S. the adult UL is set at 4,000 IU/day, over-the-counter products are available at 5,000, 10,000 and even 50,000 IU (the last with directions to take once a week).
-The percentage of the U.S. population taking over 4,000 IU/day has increased since 1999.
+Although in the US the adult UL is set at 4,000 IU/day, over-the-counter products are available at 5,000, 10,000 and even 50,000 IU (the last with directions to take once a week).
+The percentage of the US population taking over 4,000 IU/day has increased since 1999.

 Treatment

 In almost every case, stopping the vitamin D supplementation combined with a low-calcium diet and corticosteroid drugs will allow for a full recovery within a month.

 Special cases

 Idiopathic infantile hypercalcemia is caused by a mutation of the CYP24A1 gene, leading to a reduction in the degradation of vitamin D. Infants who have such a mutation have an increased sensitivity to vitamin D and in case of additional intake a risk of hypercalcaemia.
 The disorder can continue into adulthood.

 Health effects

 Supplementation with vitamin D is a reliable method for preventing or treating rickets.
 On the other hand, the effects of vitamin D supplementation on non-skeletal health are uncertain.
 A review did not find any effect from supplementation on the rates of non-skeletal disease, other than a tentative decrease in mortality in the elderly.
 Vitamin D supplements do not alter the outcomes for myocardial infarction, stroke or cerebrovascular disease, cancer, bone fractures or knee osteoarthritis.

 A US Institute of Medicine (IOM) report states: "Outcomes related to cancer, cardiovascular disease and hypertension, and diabetes and metabolic syndrome, falls and physical performance, immune functioning and autoimmune disorders, infections, neuropsychological functioning, and preeclampsia could not be linked reliably with intake of either calcium or vitamin D, and were often conflicting."
 Evidence for and against each disease state is provided in detail.
 Some researchers claim the IOM was too definitive in its recommendations and made a mathematical mistake when calculating the blood level of vitamin D associated with bone health.
 Members of the IOM panel maintain that they used a "standard procedure for dietary recommendations" and that the report is solidly based on the data.